pcengines/apu2-documentation/docs/theory-of-operation.md

   will cause losing current output in terminal.
 The advice is to open new connection in another terminal window on another COM.

-  To `Enable/Disable` redirect console output to COM2 type `k` in payload menu.

   Watch [video](https://asciinema.org/a/240926) showing how to redirect console output to COM2.
-  >NOTE: In above example connection is first opened on 13541 port (COM1).
-After enabling redirect to COM2, console output is no longer available.
-New connection is opened on 13542 port (COM2) and console output is available there.
+  >NOTE: In above example serial connection is redirect to telnet.
+First, it is opened on 13541 port (COM1).
+After enabling redirect console to COM2, output is no longer available.
+New telnet connection is opened on 13542 port (COM2) and console output is available there.

 - **Enable/Disable CPU boost**

-  This feature let user `Enable/Disable` CPU performance boost .
+  This feature lets user `Enable/Disable` CPU performance boost.
 To verify if it works, memory test can be done (in boot menu choose `payload[memtest]`).

-  To `Enable/Disable` CPU boost type `l` in payload menu.
+  >NOTE: Notice how memory transfer speed changes depending on CPU boost enable/disable.

-  Watch [video](https://asciinema.org/a/240928) showing how to enable/disable
+  Watch [video](https://asciinema.org/a/241571) showing how to enable/disable
-  CPU performance boost.
+  CPU performance boost and verify it.
-  >NOTE: In the example, 2 memory test are performed - one with CPU boost disabled and one with CPU boost enabled.
-Notice, how long both tests are running and what progress is made during that time.
-Also look at speed of data transfer to cache memory.

 - **Enable/Disable UARTC/UARTD**

-	This feature let user enable/disable UARTx.
+	This feature lets user enable/disable superIO UARTx on GPIO header.

-	To `Enable/Disable` UARTC type `o` in Payload menu.
-	To `Enable/Disable` UARTD type `p` in Payload menu.

-	Watch [Video](https://asciinema.org/a/239817) showing how to enable/disable
+	Watch [Video](https://asciinema.org/a/241576) showing how to enable/disable
-	UARTC/UARTD
+	UARTC/UARTD.

 - **Enable/Disable mPCIe2 clk**

-  If mPCIe2 clk is enabled then GPP3 PCIe clock (which is attached to mPCIe2 slot) is always on.
+  If mPCIe2 clk is enabled then GPP3 PCIe clock (which is attached to apu2 mPCIe2 slot) is always on.
 It is used when extension card is attached to mPCIe2 slot.
 If no extension card is attached it is advised to set to `Disable`.

-  To `Enable/Disable` this feature type `m` in Payload menu.

   Watch [Video](https://asciinema.org/a/239813) showing how to enable/disable
-  mPCIe2 clk
+  mPCIe2 clk.

 - **Enable/Disable EHCI0 controller**

-	This feature let user enables/disable EHCI0 controller.
+	This feature lets user enable/disable EHCI0 controller.

-	To `Enable/Disable` this feature type `h` in Payload menu.

 	Watch [Video](https://asciinema.org/a/239816) showing how to enable/disable
-	EHCI0 controller]
+	EHCI0 controller.

 - **Restore default sortbootorder settings**